pkar/twine/README.md

 	path := flag.String("file", "STDIN", "path to file, if not given os.Stdin assumed") flag.Parse()

+	// MumboJumbo spelling suggestions using double metaphones.
+Provide an io.Reader
+	// which by default is stdin.
+Text can be anything as long as there are space
+	// separated words.
+	// cat filename.text | mumbo
+	// or
+	// mumbo -file=file.txt
 	var ioIn io.Reader
 	if *path == "STDIN" {
 		ioIn = os.Stdin